Skip to content

 • The length of time the appeal is expected to take

-When a judge makes a decision, he or she will take a number of important factors into account.
+When a judge makes a decision in a family law matter in Bergen County or anywhere in New Jersey, they will take a number of important factors into account.
 Because these decisions are made so carefully, they can be difficult to overturn.
 In order to appeal a decision made by a New Jersey judge, you will have to partake in the following process:

 • Identifying the issues to be appealed